vacaran2017/vacaran2017.github.io/README.md

 - [02_guidebook_01](https://vacaran2017.github.io/02_guidebook_01.html)

 ## Notes
-- Pink highlighting means I gave up trying to translate something, please send help
+- Pink highlighting means I got stuck, please send help
   - In the .ass subtitles ```｛｝``` is used instead
 - Does [シリーズ]構成 translate to "story", or "[series] composition"